Blair-insitu/Blair-insitu.github.io/content/industry/index.md

         <details style="margin-bottom: 2rem;">
         <summary><img src="/Sonardyne-logo_500px.png" alt="Sonardyne" style="width: 30%; height: auto;"></summary>
-        We have been writing the future of underwater technology for over 50 years.
+        <p>We have been writing the future of underwater technology for over 50 years.
 Our extensive range of acoustic, inertial and optical solutions, backed by decades of experience and expertise, open up a world of subsea opportunities for your AUV operations.
-With Sonardyne inside your AUV you can communicate, navigate, monitor and position with reliable precision for all operational requirements from shallow water to deep.
+With Sonardyne inside your AUV you can communicate, navigate, monitor and position with reliable precision for all operational requirements from shallow water to deep. </p>

         Website: https://www.sonardyne.com